Posted on May 24, 2020 and last updated on January 27, 2025

 • Sights: Unity Pond, Triplet Park, boardwalks

-Triplet Park is a sweet memorial to three children who died in a fire.
+Triplet Park is a loving memorial to three children who died in a fire.
 Mown grassy trails wind around the pocket park, which also has a garden and a bird feeder in the shape of a wooden toy train.

 At the backend of Triplet Park, you’ll see an old boardwalk headed through forest that takes you to a municipal-looking building, I believe it’s the Unity Food Hub.
 To your right you should see a sign for the 1-mile Bartlett Shores Trail.
 Cross another boardwalk, and in about 0.1 mile you’ll come to a snowmobile trail.
 Take a right here, and follow the trail to the shore of Unity Pond.
 You’ll cross two country roads (Kanokolus and Marina roads), as well as pass along the side of a grassy field and Pond Cemetery.